 Building a Real-Time Display Of World Data

 One of the first places that I went to in order to build such an informational display is Netvibes.
-Aibek recognized the value of Netvibes years ago, and we’ve covered the site often, such as Angela’s awesome article on how to use it to manage your life.
+We’ve covered the site often, such as in Angela’s awesome article on how to use it to manage your life.

 I really like Netvibes too, and after reading Angela’s article, I actually started using it to organize links and tools for each of the major tasks that I have to do online.
 It’s nice to have everything in one place.
 However, when I tried using the HTML gadget to embed widgets into the page, I noticed that it doesn’t work very well.
 You can resize the width, but the height seems to remain fixed – cutting off larger widgets.